 Byte alignment of storage for all addressable variables can be specified in the variable declaration.
 Alignment is specified using an optional .align byte-count specifier immediately following the state-space specifier.
 The variable will be aligned to an address which is an integer multiple of byte-count.
+The alignment value byte-count must be a power of two.
 For arrays, alignment specifies the address alignment for the starting address of the entire array, not for individual elements.